tanknk/tanknk-Java/README.md

 ## How to view code
 ```
   First  : Enter the folder that you need to learn
-  Second : Click on folder in folder that you enter in first step
+  Second : Enter the folder in folder that you enter in first step
-  Third  : Click on src/folder_name that will show my code to you
+  Third  : Enter src/folder_name that will show my code to you
 ```
 ### by Kunakorn Kositsakul A.K.A. tanknk
 ### Faculty of Information Technology, KMITL